 About Camp Bow-Isle

 Camp Bow-Isle is seeking a candidate who is a strategic thinker and problem solver.
 The ideal candidate will bring a collaborative style to the camp, with a proven record of leadership and excellent communication skills.
 They will also be an experienced team builder and manager in an environment that supports children of all ages, parents, donors and the community at large.
 The successful applicant must be an active member of the Mother Church, a branch church member and be a class taught Christian Scientist who actively attends an association meeting.
 The candidate should have five years’ experience at a summer camp.
 Outdoor education training and a university degree is preferred.
-They must be willing to live and work on the camp property year-round.
 They will embrace the challenge of supporting the camp’s mission statement “to offer an outdoor, recreational, cultural and spiritual program to enable individuals and families to recognize their spirituality and cherish each other through the practical application of Christian Science.”

-- The Executive Director is an active student of Christian Science, demonstrating the highest standard of Christian Science practice on a daily basis, both privately and as a role model for campers and staff.
-He or she metaphysically supports Camp Bow-Isle daily.
+- The Assistant Director is an active student of Christian Science, demonstrating the highest standard of Christian Science practice on a daily basis, both privately and as a role model for campers and staff.
+They metaphysically support Camp Bow-Isle daily.

-- The Executive Director ensures that everyone who comes into contact with Camp Bow-Isle, at any time and for any reason, is blessed by the experience, and is made to feel unconditionally loved.
+- The Assistant Director interacts with everyone who comes into contact with Camp Bow-Isle, at any time and for any reason, in a manner that maintains and upholds a loving atmosphere that blesses all.

-- The Executive Director strives to provide the highest quality camp program.
+- The Assistant Director strives to provide the highest quality camp program.
 This includes:

 - Creating opportunities for spiritual, mental and physical growth.